 It’s the last day of school holidays – a joyous day for many a working parent!

-This week I’ve been racing around buying, covering and labeling school books and supplies (not 1, not 2, but 3, yes 3, trips to Officeworks!), buying new school shoes and hats, and making sure the uniforms still fit and are clean.
-Back to school on Monday will be great for getting back into a routine, but it will be a little sad too because we’ve had great fun doing things we don’t normally do, and staying up late!
+You’ve been racing around buying, covering and labeling school books and supplies (not 1, not 2, but 3, yes 3, trips to Officeworks!), buying new school shoes and hats, and making sure the uniforms still fit and are clean.
+Back to school will be great for getting back into a routine, but it will be a little sad too because you’ve had great fun doing things you don’t normally do, and staying up late!

 How to rock this working parent gig: